4Max0/Hyprscript/readme.md

 git clone https://github.com/4Max0/Hyprscript.git
 ```

-After that move into the directory and run the install shell script:
+After that move into the directory and run the installation shell script:
 ```
 cd Hyprscript
 bash install.sh